 Using the "Preview" feature, you can open a PDF file and print it with a Mac compatible printer.
 Also more attractive is the fact that PDF files are accessed and processed much faster on a Mac than on a PC.
 PC users know all well that creating PDF files can be an arduous task, and a lot of money can be spent on third-party software programs in order to view, edit, and print PDF files.
 Perhaps a switch to the Mac OSX operating system is the perfect relief for PC users who need to work with PDF files on a regular basis.

 Before printing, if you want to make some edition on PDF, you can choose a third party PDF Printer for Mac with PDF editing function.
-Here comes a good Mac PDF Printer - iSkysoft PDF Editor for Mac, which allows you to edit PDF file on Mac (OS X 10.10 Yosemite included) with high output quality.
+Here comes a good Mac PDF Printer - iSkysoft PDF Editor for Mac, which allows you to edit PDF file on Mac (OS X 10.11 El Capitan included) with high output quality.

-- Print PDF on Mac with original layout and formating.
+- Print PDF on Mac with original layout and formatting.

 - Edit, add or delete PDF texts, images, links and more.

 - Combine or split PDFs.
-Suport batch print PDF files.
+Support batch print PDF files.

 - Annotate or mark up PDF and print PDF with comments.